 Tenapino di gara, Trio

 9 Africa Dollar street, maps, choropleth maps, and evaluative writing Africa is a continent that is subjected to missconceptions.
 This Continents Economic Activity Trade links 9 - Tectonics

-model addresses some of
+model addresses some of 11000 111110

 Types of plate boundary

-Maps, graphs, diagrams, place and types of hazard plate 9 - Climate Change (effects and responses)
+Maps, graphs, diagrams, place and types of hazard plate

-9 Tectonics examples, evaluative writing, decision making exercises. boundaries cause Volcanoes and
+9 Tectonics evamples evaluative writing boundaries cause Volcanoes and earthquakes 9 - Climate Change (effects and responses)

-, 1 ectoriics Impacts of hazards in LICs earthquakes
+3 Impacts of hazards in LICs

 and HICs.

 Disaster management

 We are connected across

-Globalisation evaluative writing the globe in many ways, Trade links Economic activity
+alisation evaluative writing the globe in many ways, Trade links Economic activity 9 - Climate change

-Globalisation including through our food
+9 Globalisation including through our food

-9 and clothes.
-Consumers 9 - Climate change
+and clothes.
+Consumers

 can impact the conditions

 of workers abroad.
 There

 are sustainable ways to live

 Graphs, place examples, The evidence, causes, Climate Change or On to GCSE - key content for

-9 Climate Change Climate Change diagrams, independent research evalutative writing effects and management of Envrionmental Issues l ' l
+9 Climate Change diagrams, independent effects and management of l ' l

-- climate change the course
+- research evalutative writing climate change Envrionmental Issues the course

 Africa is not a country.
 L7.4 Longitude and latitude Africa is not a country There are inequalities of wealth between Africa is poor, right?
 IPADS L7.19 Development countries and within countries in Africa The reasons why inqualities in wealth exist L7.19 Development in Africa (colonalism, political reasons, Inequalties in wealth in Africa L9.2 Wealth in Africa education, war, climate) Economies can change and grow over time.
-L7.19 Development Outside investment is a major factor leading Growing importance of Africa L9.2 Wealth in Africa to economic development L7.8 Opportunities and challenges in a Desert Oppotunities and Challenges of L8.3 Opportunities and challenges Impacts of rural-urban migration - creation urbanisation in South Africa in Asia of informal settlements and crime ectonic Hazards - The theory of plate 4 types of plate boundaries and convection tectonics KS2 - Earthquakes and volcanoes currents.
+L7.19 Development Outside investment is a major factor leading Growing importance of Africa L9.2 Wealth in Africa to economic development L7.8 Opportunities and challenges in a Desert Oppotunities and Challenges of L8.3 Opportunities and challenges Impacts of rural-urban migration - creation urbanisation in South Africa in Asia of informal settlements and crime Tectonic Hazards - The theory of plate 4 types of plate boundaries and convection tectonics KS2 - Earthquakes and volcanoes currents.
 Structure of the Earth Structure of a volcano and the types of Volcanic hazards KS2 Volcanoes hazards volcanoes cause HICs prepare better and recover faster than LICs, although often economic damage is HIC - Iceland Volcano L7.19 Development greater.
 LICs suffer more than HICs.
-This is not just down to economic reasons but also politica Comparison question L7.19 Development reasons such as corruption.
+This is not just down to economic reasons but also political Comparison question L7.19 Development reasons such as corruption.
 Primary and secondary impacts.
 Secondary Earthquake hazards KS2 Earthquakes impacts can be catestrophic- cholera Countries work to a budget when preparing L7.9 DME for diasters.
 Different people have different L8.16 DME priorities and different countries have Tsunami - Fukushima DME L8.26 DME different budgets